QMENTA/qmenta-sdk-simple-example/README.md

 docker push qmenta/image_name:version
 ```

 Now you can create the tool on the QMENTA platform using that tag as image name.
-Set on the frontend the same
-dockerhub credentials where it is required.

 ---